deoluoyinlola/aws-services-hands-on-series/database-migration.md

 ## Establish Private Connectivity Between the environments (VPC Peer)
 ![STAGE2](Docs/database-migration/STAGE2.png)
+- Create a VPC peer between On-Premises and AWS
+Move to the VPC Console
+Click on `Peering Connections` under `Virtual Private Cloud` Click `Create Peering Connection` for `Peering connection name tag` choose A4L-ON-PREMISES-TO-AWS for `VPC (Requester)` choose `onpremVPC` for `VPC (Accepter)` choose `awsVPC`
+Scroll down and click `Create Peering Connection` ...then click `Actions` and then `Accept Request` Click `Accept Request`

+- Create Routes on the On-premises side
+Move to the route tabes console https://console.aws.amazon.com/vpc/home?region=us-east-1#RouteTables:sort=routeTableId Locate the onpremPublicRT route table and select it using the checkbox.
+Click on the Routes Tab.
+You're going to add a route pointing at the AWS side networking, using the VPC Peer.
+Click Edit Routes
+Click Add Route
+For Destination enter 10.16.0.0/16
+Click the Target dropdown & click Peering Connection and select the A4L-ON-PREMISES-TO-AWS then click Save Changes The Onpremises network can now route to the AWS Network, but as data transfer requires bi-directional traffic flow, you need to do the same at the other side.

+STAGE 2C - Create Routes on the AWS side
+Move to the route tabes console https://console.aws.amazon.com/vpc/home?region=us-east-1#RouteTables:sort=routeTableId Locate the awsPublicRT route table and select it using the checkbox.
+Click on the Routes Tab.
+You're going to add a route pointing at the AWS side networking, using the VPC Peer.
+Click Edit Routes
+Click Add Route
+For Destination enter 192.168.10.0/24
+Click the Target dropdown & click Peering Connection and select the A4L-ON-PREMISES-TO-AWS then click Save Changes

+Move to the route tabes console https://console.aws.amazon.com/vpc/home?region=us-east-1#RouteTables:sort=routeTableId Locate the awsPrivateRT route table and select it using the checkbox.
+Click on the Routes Tab.
+You're going to add a route pointing at the AWS side networking, using the VPC Peer.
+Click Edit Routes
+Click Add Route
+For Destination enter 192.168.10.0/24
+Click the Target dropdown & click Peering Connection and select the A4L-ON-PREMISES-TO-AWS then click Save Changes

+At this point I have created the peering connection between the VPCs and the gateway objects within each VPC.
+Also configured routing from ONPremises -> AWS and vice-versa.

 ## Create & Configure the AWS Side infrastructure (App and DB)
 ![STAGE3](Docs/database-migration/STAGE3.png)